 - Current student: You may be eligible for a technology kit if you started at Ohio State during or after fall 2018 and have no prior higher education experience at any other college or university.
 (Classes taken during high school for college credit are not counted as prior experience.)

 - Incoming first-year student: If you are graduating high school this year, you are eligible for a technology kit.

 - Incoming transfer student: You are eligible if you began college at your original university in fall of 2018 or later.
 When you transfer to Ohio State we use this original college start date to determine if you are part of an eligible class of students.

-- Incoming gap year or delayed start student: If you graduated high school prior to 2018 but have not attended Ohio State or any other higher education institution and are beginning your college experience for the first time, you're eligible for a technology package.
+- Incoming gap year or delayed start student: If you graduated high school prior to 2018 but are beginning your college experience for the first time, you're eligible for a technology kit.

-- Military Affiliated Student: New undergraduate students with military affiliation starting for the first time at Ohio State in AU18 or later are eligible for a technology package.
+- Military Affiliated Student: New undergraduate students starting higher education for the first time at Ohio State in Fall 2018 or later who have served in the U.S. Armed Forces to include active duty, reserve, and national guard service are eligible for a technology kit.

-We will be providing numerous opportunities for all students, faculty and staff at the university.
+We provide numerous opportunities for all students, faculty and staff at the university.

-Additionally, we will be offering workshops for students, faculty, and staff covering topics from basic coding to building a programming environment with Xcode and teaching and learning with iPad in mind.
+Additionally, we offer workshops for students, faculty, and staff covering topics from basic coding to building a programming environment with Xcode and teaching and learning with iPad in mind.
 Workshops can be found on our events page.

-The Digital Flagship team, in collaboration with the Department of Computer Science and Engineering, is currently developing a preliminary set of Swift coding curriculum, which will be available for Ohio State students, faculty and staff at no cost in summer 2019.
+The Digital Flagship team, in collaboration with the Department of Computer Science and Engineering, has also launched a Swift coding curriculum, which is available for Ohio State students, faculty and staff at no cost.

 Explain Everything EDU is now available to all students with a university-provided Digital Flagship iPad via request.
 Please email email@example.com to request access to the app.
 We are developing a software request process within Service Now for late 2019.